fredgibbs/fredgibbs.github.io/courses/american-food/learning-reflections.md

 I can't emphasize enough that these should be personal statements about YOUR LEARNING EXPERIENCE, not just a summary of course topics and themes.
 If you are describing your EXPERIENCE with the readings and the course overall, you'll end up including plenty of information from the course.
 If all you do is summarize readings without including your reaction to them, describing how it changed your thinking, or why it didn't (again, either is fine), I can only assume that you didn't put in very much effort to learn anything.

 This isn't a writing class so you're not getting evaluated on elegant prose.
 BUT, your writing must be clear enough that I can follow the thread of your argument.
+Your final reflection should be well thought out and carefully written, not a stream of consciousness off-the-cuff here’s what I remember type thing.
+The quality of your final essay should be reflective of your effort to learn in the course.
+Even if you’re going for a C, this is your last chance to make sure you get at least that.
+You should invest a few hours time skimming through the readings again---not re-reading them---to remind yourself what you did, or maybe reading a little more of something you totally skimmed.

 ## Make an argument for your OVERALL GRADE